 15 min | Rounding of |

-After participation in the Introduction Day and any of the workshops, you should enter it under the Course section in My PhD.
+After participation in the mandatory 3-day onboarding programme, you should enter it under the Course section in My PhD.

-After having completed the Epigeum module in connection with the workshop on Research Integrity, you must upload the end-of-module confirmation in My PhD.
+After having completed the Epigeum module, you must upload the end-of-module confirmation in My PhD.
 You must choose the category ‘PhD course’, name the element ‘Epigeum online course’ and choose 0 ECTS.

 The aim of this workshop is to provide PhD students with an opportunity to reflect upon research integrity, responsible conduct of research, and freedom of research in relation to their own research.
 The course will enable you to understand and incorporate issues concerning research planning, data management, publication and communication, authorship and contributorship, collaboration, and conflicts of interests into your own research practices.